fasiha/ebisu/README.md

 Then there’s a long [Math](#the-math) section that details Ebisu’s algorithm mathematically.
 If you like Gamma-distributed random variables, importance sampling, and maximum likelihood, this is for you.

-> Nerdy details in a nutshell: Ebisu largely follows Mozer et al.’s multiscale context model (MCM) of `n` leaky integrators, published at NIPS 2009 ([DOI](https://dl.acm.org/doi/10.5555/2984093.2984242), [academic copy](https://home.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/MozerPashlerCepedaLindseyVul2009.pdf), [local copy](./MozerPashlerCepedaLindseyVul2009.pdf)), but with a Bayesian twist.
+> Nerdy details in a nutshell: Ebisu largely follows Mozer et al.’s multiscale context model (MCM) of `n` leaky integrators, published at NIPS 2009 (see [bibliography](#bibliography)), but with a Bayesian twist.
 The probability of recall for a given fact is assumed to be governed by an ensemble of decaying exponentials with *fixed* time constants (these increase from an hour to ten years) but *uncertain* mixture weights.
 The weights themselves decay according to an exponential to a single uncertain value governed by a Beta random variable.
 Therefore, the recall probability at any given time is a straightforward arithmetic expression of elapsed time, time constants, and weights.
 And after a quiz, the new best estimate of the weights is computed via a simple MAP (maximum a posteriori) estimator that uses a standard Scipy hill-climbing algorithm.

 Finally, in the [Source Code](#source-code) section, we describe the software testing done to validate the math, including tests comparing Ebisu’s output to Monte Carlo sampling.